Tuttotorna/lon-mirror/README.md

 ---

-17. Running Tests and Demos

-Run the full test suite:

-pytest tests/ -v

-Run the prime regime demo:

-python examples/prime_gap_knn_demo.py

-The demo prints:

-current prime

-true next gap

-predicted gap (if admissible)

-confidence

-STOP / OK reason

----

-18. What OMNIA Is Not
+17. What OMNIA Is Not

 OMNIA is not: